-The perfect location to start the ÖTILLÖ Swimrun season
+The perfect location to end the European ÖTILLÖ Swimrun season

 The Experience course will take you around a small swimrun paradise.
-To start the season on the beach is special.
+To end the season in Europe on the beach is special.

 The ÖTILLÖ Experience Malta course starts and finishes in Golden Sands, with a beach start and with a beach finish.
 It has some great short runs and beautiful swims.
 The views are spectacular.
 This course is a beautiful introduction to swimrun.

 The Experience race is exactly what the name implies, a swimrun experience for those completely new to the sport or for those not ready to compete over bigger distances.

 Race alone or come as a team and enjoy the ÖTILLÖ Swimrun experience in Malta.

 – Team € 70 / Solo € 45

 – Team € 80 / Solo € 50